 PanAust's contractor engagement processes are a centralised function ensuring requirements in contracts are consistent and standardised.
-PanAust requires all security contractors to be managed centrally through the dedicated Loss Prevention Department (LPD) at each operation, including the provision of services to support other contractors present at each operation.
+PanAust requires all security contractors to be managed centrally through the dedicated Loss Prevention team at each operation, including the provision of services to support other contractors present at each operation.

-In 2023, two private security contracts were renewed with the existing providers who both have a demonstrated track record of meeting PanAust's requirements.
-The providers are Laos and Thailand based, and their contracts include specific language related to the Voluntary Principles, as stated within Annex J of the VP's- IGT.
+In 2024, one private security contract was renewed with the existing provider who has a demonstrated track record of meeting PanAust's requirements.
+The provider is Laos based, and their contract includes specific language related to the Voluntary Principles, as stated within Annex J of the VP's- IGT.
 All other private security contractors have current contracts, and all these contracts include specific language related to the Voluntary Principles, as stated within Annex J of the VP's- IGT.
+All other private security Principles, as stated within Annex J of the VP's- IGT.